CASE STUDY / FIREFLY HEALTH

-Challenge: Design self-service tools that reduce operational costs while improving member experience for routine healthcare tasks
+Challenge: Design self-service AI tools that reduce operational costs while improving member experience for routine healthcare tasks

 The insight